MachineCalcs

 Tap Drill Size Calculator

-Tap drill diameter for any standard metric or unified thread at your chosen % thread engagement, with the major diameter, pitch and 100% minor diameter.
-Metric and imperial.
+Tap drill diameter for any standard metric or unified thread at your chosen % thread engagement, with the major diameter, pitch, 100% minor diameter and nearest shop drill.
+Metric and imperial, with formulas shown.

 Results